pkasela/SE-PQAEF/README.md

   - model: # files defining the models
     - loss.py
     - model.py
-  - fuse.py # beware you need to change test weights manually
+  - fuse.py # combines the BM25, DistilBERT or MiniLM and TAG runs.
+Beware you need to change test weights manually in the script after tuning  them with the validation set (using --split 'val')
-  - testing_reranker.py
+  - testing_reranker.py # computes the runs with MiniLM and DistilBERT
-  - testing_tag_based.py
+  - testing_tag_based.py # computes the run using the TAG model
-  - pipeline.sh # set flags and run the whole experiments
+  - pipeline.sh # set flags and run the whole experiments, flags needs to be changed if you change the relative path for the dataset
 ```

-The dataset is divided as follows:
+The dataset is divided as follows, we specify the fields provided in the files:
 ```
 - answers.csv (Id,CreationDate,Score,Title,Tags,CommentCount,ParentId,AccountId,Text)
 - comments.csv (Id,PostId,Score,Text,CreationDate,ContentLicense,AccountId)